-If serums are the powerhouse products that deliver the ingredients we need for a healthy face, it makes sense that scalp serum do the same for the top of our heads.
-This one from Sisley contains minerals, vitamins, plant extracts, and proteins to encourage microcirculation in the scalp to promote the growth of healthy hair.
+If serums are the powerhouse products that deliver the ingredients we need for a healthy face, it makes sense that scalp serums do the same for the top of our heads.
+This one from Sisley contains minerals, vitamins, plant extracts, and proteins meant to encourage microcirculation in the scalp and promote the growth of healthy hair.
 It's non-greasy and super lightweight enough to be used on damp or dry hair.

-"It's is a great scalp treatment that uses a targeted blend of vitamins, extracts and essential and natural oils," says Henry.
-"The ingredients not only sooth and moisturize the scalp but also help to fight free radicals, add shine, and promote growth of hair.
+"It's a great scalp treatment that uses a targeted blend of vitamins, extracts, and essential and natural oils," says Cantu hair expert Michelle Henry, MD.
+"The ingredients not only soothe and moisturize the scalp but also help to fight free radicals, add shine, and promote the growth of hair.
 If you are prone to scalp irritation, it's a great product to make sure you are caring for your scalp."